Exoplanet-123/final-project-123/README.md

 ![Unmasked](images/frame_one.png) --- ![Masked](images/frame_one_mask_rad_2.png)

 Our immediate purpose is to find intelligent, time-dependent aperture sizes for stellar observations using _Spitzer_, which reduce noise but conserve valuable star-and-planet system information.
 The ultimate goal is to to produce the optimal aperture size for a considerable number of stars (each star has 4x ~5 GB worth of images, when accounting for the four detectors on _Spitzer_).
-Aa a check, we can compare models existing in the literature to a model output based on our aperture calculations.
+As a check, we can compare models existing in the literature to a model output based on our aperture calculations.

 #####Instructions for Prototype Use
 The primary script for aperture calculation can be run using